2DegreesInvesting/practices/git.md

 ## 1. Preserve shared history

 Shared commits should never change.
 Some Git commands preserve the history, but others don't.
-For example, git commit --amend and git rebase --interactive alter the git history; they help to overwrite  a messy commit history with a cleaner one; you should use them only before sharing your work.
-To cleanup shared history use instead git revert.
-If you try to push altered history by accident, Git will stop you; to benefit from this protection  never --force push to shared repositories.
+For example, `git commit --amend` and `git rebase --interactive` alter the git history; they help to overwrite  a messy commit history with a cleaner one; you should use them only before sharing your work.
+To cleanup shared history use instead `git revert`.
+If you try to push altered history by accident, Git will stop you; to benefit from this protection  avoid `--force` (or `-f`) when pushing to shared repositories.

 ## 2. Keep commits focused